nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_fxaa_2.png)
 _The `fxaa_3.11` method looks to me to be effective for the cheaper cost and complexity compared to MSAA.
 Debug in yellow for the edges detected by the FXAA 3.11 method._

-This example serves another use for our learning: we can use the post processing shader for more features at a later stage.
+This example serves another use for our learning: we can use the post processing shader for more features later on.

 Reading: